Deferred Action for Childhood Arrivals (DACA)

 On January 20, 2021 President Biden directed the secretary of Homeland Security to take actions aimed at "preserving and fortifying" the Deferred Action for Childhood Arrivals (DACA) Program.
 This action is in direct contrast with the previous administration, which had been attempting to eliminate DACA since 2017.

-On Sept.
-5, 2017 President Trump announced that his Administration would take steps to eliminate the Deferred Action for Childhood Arrivals (DACA) program that was created by the Obama Administration in June 2012.
-DACA made it possible for undocumented immigrants who arrived in the U.S. as children under the age of 16 to obtain deferred deportation, work permits, Social Security cards, and drivers’ licenses.
+DACA makes it possible for undocumented immigrants who arrived in the U.S. as children under the age of 16 to obtain deferred deportation, work permits, Social Security cards, and drivers’ licenses.
 Over 200,000 DACA recipients are currently enrolled in a college or university.
-The Department of Homeland Security is currently renewing applications for DACA status renewal.
-Unless Congress takes action, the long-term outlook for the program will be decided in court.

-DACA eligibility was only made available to individuals who met the following requirements:
+DACA eligibility is only made available to individuals who meet the following requirements:

 - Arrived in the U.S. before the age of 16